stvlange/stvlange.github.com/_posts/2014-10-17-This_Noisy_World.markdown

 >I love not man the less, but Nature more.<br>
 >~George Gordon Byron

-I found myself thinking about hikes I have been on in the past, either by myself or with others.
-I always found myself decompressing when out in the woods.
-I physically feel better, my eyes, ears and mind are more relaxed.
-Subconsciously our bodies crave the quiet.
-I call it "Quiet Deprivation".
+This made me think about all the hikes I have done over the years either alone or with others.
+It's almost like a decompression chamber out there in the woods.
+When I am out there I physically feel better, my eyes, ears and mind are more relaxed.
+I think subconsciously we crave quiet because of the technology saturated world we live in today.

-But nature isn't quiet, true it has symphony of sounds, but their noise isn't detrimental.
-They don't affect us in the same way that manufactured audio and video does.
-Our eyes don't grow weary from looking at a babbling brook like they do from starting at a phone screen for two hours.

-Lately I have found myself yearning for the quiet of the woods.
-In my car I find myself turning off the radio more and more often.
-The blackness of night is a welcome friend.
-It's time to find a lonely shore to explore.
-Who wants to come with?